 The project resulted in a comprehensive report with five technical annexes.
 One of these annexes is a matrix which provides an overview of relevant legal provisions in force in the EU Member States, an overview of existing relevant international standards and proposed additional standards, a glossary of proposed terms, research working definitions and an explanatory document and bibliography.

 Another product of the project is the model of factors at play in the perpetration of VAW, VAC and SOV.
 This included an introduction to the model, the model itself (factor and path model), a review of relevant research, a description of factors and possible interventions and a manual.
+The report, its annexes and the model have been translated in German and French and are available under related publications at the right hand side of this page.

 The main report of the study concludes that, depending on the field of law and nature of the required legal or administrative action, the EU has a legal basis on which to act and to harmonise or coordinate policy development and implementation at the level of the EU and by the EU Member States.
 Where this is not the case, the study identified steps that can be taken by the EU Member States themselves to prohibit violence, to provide adequate protection and to ensure redress.